tyeckh/BC2406-Analytics-I-Visual-Predictive-Techniques/README.md

 1. **Logistic Regression** was utilised in predicting class labels for missing catergorical data.
 2. **Linear Regression** was utlised in predictive modelling and the result was evaluated against the other models.
 3. **Classification And Regression Tree (CART)** was utlised in predictive modelling and the result was evaluated against the other models.
-4. **Random Forest** was utlised in predictive modelling and the result was evaluated against the other models.
+4. **Random Forest** was utlised in predictive modelling and the result was evaluated against the other models. <br>
 In addition, a web interface built on R Shiny was developed for easy reference and application to business reccomendations.

 ### Repository Contents